WillowTree1184/HyperPackage/README.md

 # Hyper Package

-A solution for storing data and files in a unified package format.
+A simple solution for storing data and files in a unified package format.

 ## Overview